On two-variable guarded fragment logic with expressive local Presburger constraints: The satisfiability of GP² with arithmetic over 𝔑∞

-We are now ready for the final terminology which will be crucial when deciding the satisfiability of $\Psi$.
+The intended meaning of a bad vertex $\pi$ is that there cannot be a model $\cA$ of $\Psi$ in which $\pi$ is realised.
+We are now ready for the final terminology which will be crucial for deciding the satisfiability of $\Psi$.

 \begin{defi} Let $G$ be a graph and $H$ be a non-empty subgraph of $G$.
-We say that $H$ is a {\em good} subgraph of $G$, if the following holds. \begin{itemize} \item There is no bad vertex and bad edge in $H$ (w.r.t. the sentence $\Psi$). \item It is symmetric in the sense that $(\pi,\eta,\pi')$ is an edge in $H$ if and only if $(\pi',\overline{\eta},\pi)$ is an edge in $H$. \end{itemize} \end{defi}
+We say that $H$ is a {\em good} subgraph of $G$, if all of the following conditions hold. \begin{itemize} \item There is no bad vertex and no bad edge in $H$ (w.r.t. the sentence $\Psi$). \item It is symmetric in the sense that $(\pi,\eta,\pi')$ is an edge in $H$ if and only if $(\pi',\overline{\eta},\pi)$ is an edge in $H$. \end{itemize} \end{defi}

 Theorem~\ref{theo:sat-good-subgraph} states that the satisfiability of $\Psi$ is equivalent to the existence of a good subgraph in $G_{\Psi}$.